 \section{Introduction}

-To a large extent, the rapid growth of quantum information science originates from the promise to carry out computational tasks much faster than any classical computer, harnessing the structure of quantum physics and exploiting quantum effects, such as entanglement, as a resource \cite{P12,CG19,A22}.
+To a large extent, the rapid growth of quantum information science originates from the promise to carry out computational tasks much faster than any classical computer.
+This is accomplished by harnessing the structure of quantum physics and exploiting quantum effects, such as entanglement, as a resource \cite{P12,CG19,A22}.
 Computational-complexity-theoretic advantages can, for example, be found in Shor's algorithm \cite{S94}, utilizing the power of the quantum Fourier transform, and Grover's algorithm \cite{G96}.
-However, characterizing quantum advantages presents a major challenges, such as assessing entanglement, which constitutes an NP-hard problem \cite{G03,I07}.
-In addition, found speedups are commonly expressed from a computer scientist's perspective, and providing a physical picture of this superior operation of quantum devices often constitutes a hurdle.
+However, characterizing quantum advantages presents a major challenge, such as assessing entanglement, which constitutes an NP-hard problem \cite{G03,I07}.
+In addition, found speedups are commonly expressed from a computer scientist's perspective, and providing a physical picture of this superior operation often constitutes a hurdle.

 Undoubtedly, entanglement is vital for many tasks in quantum information theory \cite{HHHH09}.
 Yet, the origin of this quantum correlation lies in fundamental considerations about the unique features of quantum physics \cite{EPR35,B35,B64}.
 However, merging both computational and physical aspects by quantifying the entanglement-assisted speedup of the dynamics in quantum correlated systems constitutes an open issue to date.